--h Print help text to standard output and exit.
+- -h Print help text to standard output and exit. - -V Print version information on standard output and exit.

 futhark-pyopencl(1)

 futhark-pyopencl

 futhark-pyopencl [-V] [-o outfile] infile

 futhark-pyopencl translates a Futhark program to Python code invoking OpenCL kernels.
 By default, the program uses the first device of the first OpenCL platform - this can be changed by passing -p and -d options to the generated program (not to futhark-pyopencl itself).